jhallen/cartscan/README.md

 This is an item tracking application for the Opticon [OPH-1005](http://www.opticonusa.com/products/handheld-solutions/oph-1005.html) barcode scanner.
 It should also work on the OPH-3001 after a recompile.

+The OPH-1005 uses a CRD-1006 cradle with an FTDI USB to serial converted built-in.
+The OPH-3001 has a USB socket built in.

 The idea is that there are locations and items.
 You scan a location code to set the current location.
 Then you scan item codes.
 For each item scanned, a record is created with a time-stamp, the location code and the item code.